Düzdidil Hanım: Life

-Düzdidil Hanım was born in 1825.
-She was half Abkhaz and half Circassian Ubuh.
+Düzdidil Hanım was born in about 1825.
+She was of half Abkhaz and half Circassian Ubykh descent.
 She was presented to Abdulmejid by his mother, Bezmiâlem Sultan.
-She grew up at the court under the supervision of the chief treasurer.
-Abdülmecid one day noticed her playing the piano and decided to marry her.
-She married Abdulmejid in 1840, and was given the title of "Senior Ikbal" (BaşIkbal).
+She grew up at the court under the supervision of the chief treasurer of the harem.
+Abdülmecid one day noticed her while she played the piano and decided to marry her.
+They married in 1840, and Düzdidil was given the title of "Senior Ikbal" (BaşIkbal).

 On 13 October 1841, she gave birth to twins daughters, Neyire Sultan and Münire Sultan in the Old Beşiktaş Palace.
 The princesses died one as newborn and the other at age of two.

 On 17 August 1843, she gave birth to her third child, a daughter, Cemile Sultan in the Old Beylerbeyi Palace.

 On 23 February 1845, she gave birth to her fourth child, a daughter, Samiye Sultan in the Topkapı Palace.
 The princess died two months later on 15 April 1845.

 Charles White, who visited Istanbul in 1843, wrote following about her: